Soft Matter ODES-lab

 Expertise and Interests: Fizzics, Optics, Rheology and Mechanics (FORM) of complex fluids and soft materials, including Polymers, Foams, Surfactants, Emulsions, Liquid Crystals, Proteins, Polyelectrolytes, Colloidal Sols, and Printable Inks.

-Alumni include one Ph.D. and ten M.S. students.
+Alumni include three Ph.D.s and ten M.S. students.
 Over ninety current and former U.G. students have participated in our research and mentorship initiatives.

 *Odes: definitions (selected):